waqasbhatti/astrobase/README.md

   Kepler light curves (reading and converting) and some basic operations (converting fluxes to mags, decorrelation of light curves, etc.)

-- **[checkplot](astrobase/checkplot.py)**: contains functions to make checkplots (a 3 x 3 grid of plots used to quickly decide if a period search was successful; see the example below.
+- **[checkplot](astrobase/checkplot.py)**: contains functions to make
+  checkplots: a 3 x 3 grid of plots used to quickly decide if a period search was successful; see the example below.

   If you make lots of checkplots, there's a tiny checkplot-viewer webapp available to go through these and pick out interesting variable stars.
 An